samsuh/2025-learnings/README.md

 - Wallet-based authentication/signin seems to be best covered by walletconnect, since it allows for more comprehensive login than just a single wallet or method. (walletconnect rebranded to reown) https://docs.reown.com/

 ## n8n learning
 - course level 1 started.
-First mini workflow completed (hacker news workflow)
+First mini workflow completed (hacker news workflow).
+"Nathan's workflow" created, http request sent, data inserted into airtable base.
+Next is filtering data.